dgullis/single_function_program_design_challenge/README.md

 Pytest can be ran from within the main folder.

-The programme recipe (recipe.md) can be found in the main folder.
+The program recipe (recipe.md) can be found in the main folder.